mesosphere/dcos-docs-site/pages/docs/1.10/overview/telemetry/index.md

 ## Diagnostics

-This information is collected from the [DC/OS Diagnostics (3DT)](/docs/1.10/overview/architecture/components/#dcos-diagnostics) component.
+This information is collected from the [DC/OS Diagnostics](/1.10/overview/architecture/components/#dcos-diagnostics) component.
 For every systemd unit, the following information is collected, where `<UNIT_NAME>` is component name:

 ```
 "health-unit-dcos-<UNIT_NAME>-total": 3, "health-unit-dcos-<UNIT_NAME>-unhealthy": 0,
 ```

 ## Mesos
-This information is collected from the [Apache Mesos](/docs/1.10/overview/architecture/components/#apache-mesos) component.
+This information is collected from the [Apache Mesos](/1.10/overview/architecture/components/#apache-mesos) component.

 <table class="table">
 <tr>